 Born in New York in 1943, Gordon Matta-Clark is widely considered one of the most influential artists working in the 1970s.
 He was a key contributor to the activity and growth of the New York art world in SoHo from the late 1960s until his untimely death in 1978.
 His practice introduced new and radical modes of physically exploring and subverting urban architecture, and some of his most well-known projects involved laboriously cutting holes into floors of abandoned buildings or, as with Splitting (1974), slicing a suburban villa in two.

 Since 1998, the Estate of Gordon Matta-Clark has been represented by David Zwirner.
 Previous solo exhibitions at the gallery in New York include Gordon Matta-Clark (1999), A W-Hole House and Selected Drawings (2002), Bingo (2004), Gordon Matta-Clark and Rirkrit Tiravanija (2007), and Above and Below (2013).
 In 2011, 112 Greene Street: The Early Years (1970–1974) was presented at David Zwirner, New York, which united a group of works by Matta-Clark and others shown at 112 Greene Street in SoHo, one of New York's first alternative, artist-run venues.
 Organized by Jessamyn Fiore, an independent curator, writer, and co-director of the Estate of Gordon Matta-Clark with her mother Jane Crawford, the exhibition led to the critically acclaimed, eponymous catalogue, published by David Zwirner and Radius Books in 2012.
-On view September 9 through October 24, 2015, Energy & Abstraction marks the artist's sixth solo show with the gallery at its West 20th Street location in New York.
+On view September 9 through October 24, 2015, Energy & Abstraction marked the artist's sixth solo show with the gallery at its West 20th Street location in New York.